downshift-js/downshift/src/hooks/useSelect/README.md

 - `disabled`: If this is set to `true`, then all of the downshift button event handlers will be omitted (it won't toggle the menu when clicked).

+- `ref`: if you need to access the button element via a ref object, you'd call the function like this: `getToggleButtonProps({ref: yourToggleButtonRef})`.
+As a result, the button element will receive a composed `ref` property, which guarantees that both your code and `useSelect` use the same correct reference to the element.

 - `refKey`: if you're rendering a composite component, that component will need to accept a prop which it forwards to the root DOM element.
 Commonly, folks